 1. Cloud Computing

-Defination: Cloud computing are services provided over the Internet or the Cloud in terms of servers, storage, databases, networking, software, analytics, intelligence and many more.
+Definition: Cloud computing is services provided over the Internet or the cloud in terms of servers, storage, databases, networking, software, analytics, intelligence and much more.

 Cloud Smart Storage Providers

-- Google Drive: Google drive launched in 24 april 2012 by google, it can store, sync and share files across different devices.
+- Google Drive: Google Drive was launched on 24 April 2012 by Google; it can store, sync and share files across different devices.

-- Dropbox: Dropbox launched in 2007 by two MIT students, it can store file, you can access the file from anywhere, sync, share and collaborate easily.
+- Dropbox: Dropbox was launched in 2007 by two MIT students; it can store files, and you can access the files from anywhere, sync, share and collaborate easily.

-- OneDrive: OneDrive launched in august 2007 by microsoft, it can store files, syncs across smartphones and laptops, and direct you can upload microsoft office documents.
+- OneDrive: OneDrive was launched in August 2007 by Microsoft.
+It can store files, sync across smartphones and laptops, and direct you to upload Microsoft Office documents.

-- iCloud: iCloud launched in 12 october 2012 by apple inc, it can store document, photos, music or remote servers and it can syncs with iOS, macOS and windows devies.
-Helps to manage apple devices if lost or stolen.
+- iCloud: iCloud was launched on 12 October 2012 by Apple Inc. It can store documents, photos, and music on remote servers, and it can sync with iOS, macOS, and Windows devices.
+Helps to manage Apple devices if lost or stolen.

 Benefits of Cloud Computing

-- Faster time to market: Cloud helps to build and test new apps quickly, no need to wait for hardware or setup.
+- Faster time to market: Cloud helps to build and test new apps quickly; there is no need to wait for hardware or setup.

-- Scalability and flexibility: In is flexible means when ever you required more storage or speed you can customize and no need to buy expensive machines.
+- Scalability and flexibility: In this context, ‘flexible’ means wheneveryou require more storage or speed, you can customise and have no need to buy expensive machines.

-- Cost savings: You can pay only that much money what you use.
+- Cost savings: You can pay only that much money for what you use.

-- Better collaboration: In cloud filse are online so you can access form anywhere or anytime.
+- Better collaboration: Cloud files are online, so you can access them from anywhere at any time.

 - Advanced security: Cloud companies used advanced tools to keep your data safe.